 The Bank applies a three stage model for impairment, based on changes in credit quality since initial recognition.
 A financial instrument that is not credit-impaired on initial recognition is classified in Stage 1.
 Financial assets in Stage 1 have their ECL measured at an amount equal to the portion of lifetime ECL that results from default events possible within the next 12 months or until contractual maturity, if shorter ("12 Months ECL").
 If the Bank identifies a significant increase in credit risk ("SICR") since initial recognition, the asset is transferred to Stage 2 and its ECL is measured based on ECL on a lifetime basis ("Lifetime ECL").
-Refer to Note 26 for a description of how the Bank determines when a SICR has occurred.
 If the Bank determines that a financial asset is credit-impaired, the asset is transferred to Stage 3 and its ECL is measured as a Lifetime ECL.
 The Bank's definition of credit impaired assets and definition of default is explained in Note 26.
 For financial assets that are purchased or originated credit-impaired ("POCI Assets"), the ECL is always measured as a Lifetime ECL.
 Note 26 provides information about inputs, assumptions and estimation techniques used in measuring ECL, including an explanation of how the Bank incorporates forward-looking information in the ECL models.